So, you want to be an innkeeper?

 Colorado Springs, CO 80937-8416 | E-mail

-Doing adequate research and well thought-out planning will prevent later challenges.
-Banks will look more favorably upon previous experience and research when considering a loan.
-In Colorado, if you plan to offer complimentary alcohol, you are required to obtain a B&B liquor permit, issued by the local licensing authority.
-Unless your B&B will have a full-service restaurant and restaurant liquor license, you may not sell liquor, but can give it away with a valid liquor permit.
+Adequate research and well thought-out planning will prevent later challenges.
+Banks look more favorably upon previous experience and research when considering a loan.
+In Colorado, if complimentary alcohol is offered to guests, you are required to obtain a B&B liquor permit, issued by the local licensing authority.
+Unless your B&B will have a full-service restaurant and restaurant liquor license, you may not sell liquor, but you may give it away with a valid liquor permit.
 If you plan to serve lunch or dinner, this must be included with the room or package rate and can only serve your guests (not the general public).
-If you serve meals to outside patrons other than your guests, there are Colorado State Health Department restaurant regulations you must follow which will require a commercial kitchen.
-In Colorado, B&Bs who serve only their guests are exempt from restaurant licensing, but some home rule cities may require more stringent requirements.
-Click here for our BBIC Inspection Form .
+If you serve meals to outside patrons other than your guests, a commercial kitchen is required per Colorado State Health Department restaurant regulations.
+In Colorado, B&Bs who serve only their guests are exempt from restaurant licensing, but some home-rule cities may observe more stringent requirements.
+Click here for our BBIC Standards Information.

 Here are some helpful questions to ask:

 - What is your background and how does it fit within the B&B business?

 - Are you people-oriented and willing to put others before yourself?

 - How committed are you to researching the business aspects?